This list of the best gluten-free restaurants in Denver was last updated on February 6, 2020.

 For a more casual, family-friendly dining experience, check out one of the six Next Door restaurants based in Colorado.
 This local restaurant chain has a laid-back, Colorado vibe that will ensure a good time for all (without breaking the bank).
 The food is made with sustainable ingredients and is approachable, offering everything from delicious salads and soups to juicy burgers and tangy fish tacos.
 You can also order warm, fresh-baked gluten-free chocolate chip cookies for dessert – nice touch, right?

 Another casual and approachable restaurant to try is The Cherry Cricket – Ballpark location.
 The atmosphere is fun and lively with an active bar scene, an area for gamers, and plenty of dining room seating.
 I had one of the best burgers I’ve ever had when I went to The Cherry Cricket for an event last year.
 The burgers are flavorful and juicy, and the gluten-free bun, well, it’s divine.
-I don’t know who supplies them their gluten-free buns (definitely not Udi’s, thank goodness), but they are soft and unbelievably gluten-free.
+I don’t know who supplies the restaurant with its gluten-free buns (definitely not Udi’s), but they are soft and unbelievably gluten-free.

 Another fantastic date-night restaurant that boasts a cool, intimate vibe is Max’s Wine Dive located on Sherman Street in Denver.
 The owner of Max’s has celiac disease; as a result of his diagnosis, he retrofitted all his restaurants with a dedicated gluten-free fryer.
 Max’s is a great place to sip on extraordinary wine and chow down on the restaurant’s signature dish, upscale fried chicken.
 Yep, you heard me right, upscale fried chicken!
 Dig in!